monsoonmaelstrom/book2/book2.md

 ## Part 1

-### 1 - Blue Monday
+### 1 - Blue Monday ^^2500 words^^

 It’s two days after the dinner party where I didn’t kill my mother.
 Two miserable days.
-Everyone else is falling in line.
-My mother says, *‘Jump!’*and they’re quick to ask *‘How high?’*
+It seems like everyone else is falling in line.
+My mother says, *‘Jump!’* and they’re quick to ask *‘How high?’*

 It’s a new order.